PGM-Lab/InferPy/README.md

  posterior_mu = probmodel.posterior(mu)
 ```

+Have a look again at Inference Zoo to explore other complex compositional options.

 ----

 ## Guide to Compositional Inference

+Talk about inference as optimization, inference.update as a gradient step, etc...
+Distuinguish from MCMC, etc...

 ----